Merna-Tarek/E-Commerce-Customers/README.md

 This repository is focused on where the company should invest their money in the app. or the website.

-I used the training sets to build an accurate model.
-Then used to the test set to report the accuracy of the model.
-I used the following algorithm:
+I used the training sets to build an accurate model,Then used to the test set to report the accuracy of the model, using the following algorithm:
 LinearRegression